ctcuff/android-material-color-picker-dialog/README.md

 ColorPicker colorPicker = new ColorPicker(context, alpha, red, green, blue);
 ```

-Then show the dialog (when and where you want) and save the selected color
+You can show the dialog directly after this or customize it, as shown below.
+Note that if your activity does not directly
+implement the `ColorPickerCallback` interface, you can set an callback manually.

 ```java
 // Various configurations, all of the below are optional